What health services are available?

 Where children and young people need more support, specific services are available.
 In Barnet, these are commissioned by Barnet Clinical Commissioning Group, sometimes in partnership with the council.
 These services include:

-- Community paediatricians
+- Community paediatric service

 - Community children's nurses